PostEverywhere vs CoSchedule: Social Scheduler Showdown

 PostEverywhere and CoSchedule are solving fundamentally different problems, even though both include social media scheduling.
 CoSchedule is a marketing calendar that happens to schedule social posts.
 PostEverywhere is a social media platform built around AI content creation and multi-platform publishing.
 Understanding this distinction is the key to choosing between them.

 CoSchedule started as a WordPress editorial calendar plugin and evolved into a broader marketing suite.
 Its strength is coordinating all marketing activities — blog posts, email campaigns, social media, and events — in a single calendar.
-PostEverywhere focuses entirely on social media: creating content, scheduling it across seven platforms, and tracking performance.
-If you need a marketing command centre, that points one direction.
-If you need a social media powerhouse, that points the other.
+PostEverywhere focuses entirely on social media: creating content, scheduling it across eight platforms, and tracking performance.
+What's changed in 2026: CoSchedule simplified its lineup down to three offerings — Free Calendar (1 user, 1 profile, 15 messages cap), Social Calendar ($19/user/mo annual or $29/user/mo monthly, capped at 3 seats), and Content Calendar (custom-quote, public price removed, capped at 5 users).
+The previous self-serve Marketing Suite tier is no longer publicly listed.

 Table of Contents